comprna/ORQAS/README.md

  ENSG00000000003 ENSMUSG00000067377      0.9306122448979591    MASR...
 MASR...
 ```

-Where the number following the two gene identifiers is a the fraction of amino acid matches over the total length of the global alignment.
-And the sequences correspond to the protein sequence en each species.
+Where the number after the two gene identifiers is a the fraction of amino acid matches over the total length of the global alignment.
+And the sequences correspond to the protein sequence in each species.
 The script takes these protein sequences as identifiers to run the stable marriage algorithm.

 It can be executed the following way: